 The summit engages participants through a variety of formats including interactive plenary sessions, topic-specific workshops, and teams working collaboratively on real issues.
 Participants walk away with new tools, insight, and inspiration.
 In short, the summit promises to be transformational.
 All days begin at 7:00 with breakfast and programming that ends no later than 4:30pm.
 The following is the line up of presenters with accompanying dates.
-A more detailed schedule will be made available before the summit.
 For more information about how to register, please email firstname.lastname@example.org.

 Schedule of Presenters for the 2019 Leadership Summit

 Monday, June 10, 2019Critical Leadership Questions for Inspiring School-wide Excellence (THE PRINCIPAL 50) : A highly-regarded urban educator in New Jersey for over twenty years, Principal Baruti Kafele distinguished himself as a master teacher and a transformational school leader.
 One of the most sought-after education speakers in America, Principal Kafele is impacting America’s schools.
 He has delivered more than one thousand conference keynotes and professional development workshops over the past seven years since leaving his principalship in 2011.
 Principal Kafele’s New Book is titled, IS MY SCHOOL A BETTER SCHOOL BECAUSE I LEAD IT?
 (2018), as a result of the popularity of Principal Kafele’s article in the May 2018 issue of Educational Leadership (ASCD) entitled, Is Your School Better BECAUSE You Lead It?.
 “Principal Kafele positively impacted my thinking of me as a leader.
 I feel empowered to grow my staff to the level that student achievement will reflect my actions and responses.”